Galactic foreground residue biases in cosmic-microwave-background lensing-convergence reconstruction and delensing of

-where, $N_L^{(0),\mathrm{FG}}$ is noise power spectrum with foreground (or residual foreground) contamination and $N_L^{(0)}$ is noise spectrum without the presence of foreground contamination.
-The $N_L^{(0)}$ is computed analytically using the Eq. (\ref{eq:nl0_anal_bias}) and $N_L^{(0), FG}$ is computed following Eq. (\ref{eq:n0_anal_foreground}) using foreground (or residual foreground) power spectra.
-In Fig. \ref{fig:rel_n0_bias}, we compare the biases due to foreground for MF maps before component separation and for the HILC products after component separation which contains residual foreground.
-We used the same noise realisations in both cases, before and after component separation, while generating simulated maps to compare only the impact of foreground.
+where, $N_L^{(0),\mathrm{FG}}$ is a noise power spectrum with foreground (or residual foreground) contamination, and $N_L^{(0)}$ is a noise spectrum without the presence of foreground contamination.
+The $N_L^{(0)}$ was computed analytically using Eq. (\ref{eq:nl0_anal_bias}), and $N_L^{(0), FG}$ was computed following Eq. (\ref{eq:n0_anal_foreground}) using foreground (or residual foreground) power spectra.
+In Fig. \ref{fig:rel_n0_bias}, we compare the biases due to the foreground for MF maps before component separation and for the HILC products after component separation, which contains a residual foreground.
+We used the same noise realisations in both cases, before and after component separation, while generating simulated maps to only compare the impact of foreground.

-The \texttt{d1s1} model induces the largest increase in the reconstruction noise prior to component separation, with order-unity changes at low multipoles.
-For the more realistic \texttt{d11s6} and \texttt{d12s7} models with non-Gaussian small scales, the impact on reconstruction noise is less severe but still non-negligible, leading to a 10-20\% increase in the reconstruction noise across multipoles.
-In the case of the HILC cleaned CMB maps, the bias due to residual foreground significantly drops to 2-3\% percent level.
+The d1s1 model induces the largest increase in the reconstruction noise prior to component separation, with unity-order changes at low multipoles.
+For the more realistic d10s5 and d12s7 models with non-Gaussian small scales, the impact on reconstruction noise is less severe, but still non-negligible, leading to a 10-20\% increase in the reconstruction noise across multipoles.
+In the case of the HILC-cleaned CMB maps, the bias due to residual foreground significantly drops to 2-3\%.
 Although unmitigated foreground can substantially bias the reconstruction noise, component separation methods are effective in suppressing these contributions.